CEOP: Child Exploitation and Online Protection Command

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and take them home to wash at home time.
 Juice is not allowed in school to promote good oral health.

-Topic- Spring 1
+Topic- Autumn 1 Marvellous Me

 We have developed a long term curriculum plan, including 'overarching themes', which support how the different areas, knowledge and skills will be taught across the academic year.
 They link prior knowledge to new learning to deepen children's understanding.
 Over the year we will explore the children's interests and use themes to guide our learning.
 The adults will tune into children's interest and plan purposeful and meaningful learning experiences across the curriculum.
+The learning environment will also reflect our Literacy theme which this half term is called Marvellous Me.
+We will get to know the children as individual learners and plan opportunities to get to know the new learning environment.

 Reading at Home